L\'evy Area Analysis and Parameter Estimation for fOU Processes via Non-Geometric Rough Path Theory: Pathwise stable estimators

-As a corollary of Theorem \ref{limit-Strat-xdx}, now we have the following statement, in which the integral is in It\^o sense. \begin{cor} Suppose stochastic process $X_{t}$ is the fOU process to stochastic differential equation (\ref{fOU-h-3}) and $\Gamma$ is symmetric and positive-definite, then
+As a corollary of Theorem \ref{limit-Strat-xdx}, now we have the following statement, in which the integral is in the It\^o sense: \begin{cor} Suppose that the stochastic process $X_{t}$ is the fOU process to stochastic differential equation (\ref{fOU-h-3}) and $\Gamma$ is symmetric and positive-definite.
+Then